-- "Mounting an image" (p.
-97) - "Unmounting an image" (p.
-99)
+- "Mounting a backup image" (p.
+95) - "Unmounting an image" (p.
+97)

 Acronis Media Builder

 Acronis Media Builder allows you to make a USB flash drive, external drive, or a blank CD/DVD bootable.
 In case Windows cannot start, use the bootable media to run a standalone version of Acronis True Image for Crucial and recover your computer.